 In July 1949 repairs and improvements to Roath Park House in the form of a new kitchen and bathroom were undertaken at a cost of £53.

-There was a World War 2 Anderson shelter at the bottom of the back garden, near the tennis court, which still existed in the early 1970s.
+There was a World War 2 Anderson shelter at the bottom of the back garden, near the tennis (now basketball) court, which still existed in the early 1970s.

 The house ceased to be the official residence of the Director of Parks in 1975 when William Nelmes junior vacated the property.
 It was then used as accommodation for other members of the Parks Department.
 In February 1982 it was reported that the house had not been used for accommodation for employees since December 1981.
 The building suffered from serious dampness, had no adequate heating system, was slowly deteriorating and considerable finance would be necessary to bring it up to a condition in which it could be re-let.
 The Leisure and Amenities Committee agreed in principle that the building be converted to office accommodation as the district office for the northern area.
 In December the Committee approved works estimated to cost £42,000 to create office space with living accommodation on the first floor.
 Additional expenditure of approximately £22,600 was approved in July 1984 to remedy extensive dry and wet rot.
 The works were reported to be complete and the building ready to be occupied in September 1985.